brianclements03/now_i_know/til.md

 11-04-21: how to calculate t-statistic, p-value.  what is null hypothesis and alternate hypothesis.  how to decide whether or not to reject the hypothesis.
 11-05-21: pearsons test.  correlation.  spent an awful lot of time reviewing data manipulation in order to be able to run the tests
 11-08-21: chi ** 2 test. refresh sql and python a little. numpy too a little.  pandas always
+11-09-21: data acquisition; caching--built a function to pull data from file or sql depending on if the file is present.  initial classification exercises